abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ### Exercise: Creating Pods
-**Objective:** Examine both single and multi-container Pods; including: viewing their attributes through the cli and their exposed services through the API Server proxy.
+**Objective:** Examine both single and multi-container Pods; including: viewing their attributes through the cli and their exposed Services through the API Server proxy.

 ---

-1) Create a simple pod called `pod-example` using the `nginx:stable-alpine` image and expose port `80`.
+1) Create a simple Pod called `pod-example` using the `nginx:stable-alpine` image and expose port `80`.
 Use the manifest `manifests/pod-example.yaml` or the yaml below.

 **manifests/pod-example.yaml**